Aleadinglight/Database-SQL/assignment1.md

 ```
 9.Select region and the country names but order the result initially by the region and then by the country name
 ```
-sqlite> select region,name from country order by region;
+sqlite> select region,name from country order by region,name;
 ```
 10.Select the country names ordered by the population, the biggest countries first
 ```